 Many of our data users are beholden to regulatory pressures and legally binding environmental targets and therefore have specific geoclimate data requirements.
 By embedding climate change knowledge into our work, BGS is able to support anyone adapting or building resilience to geohazards under future climate change scenarios.

-BGS has produced a position statement around the impact of climate change on geohazards affecting Great Britain.
+BGS has produced a research briefing around the impact of climate change on geohazards affecting Great Britain and Northern Ireland.
 The scope of this document is to provide our stakeholders with a summary of BGS’s current research and data development in this area.

 To help us tailor the climate-related data products and services that we are currently developing, please fill out our questionnaire.